jdoleary/Spellmasons/docs/ideasFromSteamCommunity.md

  TheRealTenman [has Spellmasons] Feb 4 @ 3:39am

 Semi related: Any plans on having a pure player choice run?
 Disable achievements or what ever if so inclined, but let the player see either the deck (or discovered deck with big "?" for cards not yet seen) and choose for themselves the starting loadout.
 Same thing with leveling frankly, its GG if one doesn't get nothing but mana as far as I've found.
+---
+Knuckky — Today at 4:11 AM
+There's a few suggestions
+Mix in some flat integer perks rather than all % based, the % becomes exponentially powerful quite quickly and though that's fun I think it would be a little more balanced if there were more choices by adding some flat buff ones, for instance, +4 to mana each level, + 5 to health each level, + 10 to stamina each level. +10 mana, + 20 health, + 50 stamina you need an enemy that splits on death, like another type of slime, so that strategies that can target a lot of enemies straight away with a nuke can still be threatened you need an enemy that can become invulnerable after taking a certain amount of damage, like a one turn death defiance, maybe you could add a spell that purges buffs from a target so that this would be easier to deal with
+Knuckky — Today at 4:18 AM
+possibly reduce the amount of enemies that have mana, it can make mana steal a little bit too powerful if combined with some target similar/connect shenanigans possibly add an enemy which makes spell that target it cost more but is relatively weak, to make AOE positioning and connections less braindead you could add buffs to certain enemies perhaps only minibosses that cause them to be shielded from the first spell that targets them maybe an enemy that can give allies a buff like this
+I just feel that the game is very very fun at the start, and then after a certain point you can start to steamroll anything I would like the opportunity to continue carefully planning moves and strategising multiple turns in advance for a little longer before going infinite overall you have made a fantastic game and I have introduced 3 friends to it to play with I will be investigating the modding side of things but I believe that some of these suggestions should be core features in my opinion